-This course explores the implications of disability in global contexts with varying levels of industrialization.
-It examines how local public and private sectors, including schools, hospitals, markets, or transportation systems, affect the lives of people with disabilities in Shanghai, China.
-The students will explore and identify factors, including cultural factors and health beliefs, which may influence a community’s view of disability.
+This course explores the implications of disability in global contexts with varying types of health care and education systems for individuals with disabilities.
+It examines how local public and private sectors, including schools, hospitals, or transportation systems, affect the lives of people with disabilities in London.
+The students will explore and identify cultural and historical factors, which may influence a community’s view of disability.
+Students will gain knowledge of different professions through interactions with faculty, students, and community visits to develop inter-professional team-building skills.
 This course utilizes the reflective teaching model and experiential learning to enrich students’ understandings of the impact of context, including enablers and barriers to participation in daily life especially for people with disabilities.
-Students will learn about education, traditional Chinese health beliefs and practices, current health care, access and public transportation, and social welfare for individuals with disabilities in China.
+Students will learn about socialized health care, education, access and public transportation, and social welfare for individuals with disabilities in London.

 - NYU graduate students